-3.6.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the Chair of Examiners and the MRCP(UK) Central Office must be notified immediately.
-After consultation with the MRCP(UK) Central Office, the Chair of Examiners shall determine what action is necessary to safeguard the integrity of the exam.
+3.5.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the MRCP(UK) Central Office must be notified immediately.
+After consultation with the Associate Medical Director of Clinical Examinations, MRCP(UK) Central Office, shall determine what action is necessary to safeguard the integrity of the exam.

-If an allegation to this effect is received immediately before or during an examination, and it is not possible to contact the MRCP(UK) Central Office in advance of the examination commencing (for instance because it is taking place in a different time-zone), the Chair of Examiners shall try and establish the facts of the case and then shall be solely responsible for determining what action is necessary to safeguard the integrity of the exam.
+If an allegation to this effect is received immediately before or during an examination, and it is not possible to contact the MRCP(UK) Central Office in advance of the examination commencing, the Chair of Examiners shall try and establish the facts of the case and then shall be solely responsible for determining what action is necessary to safeguard the integrity of the exam.

-In both instances, the examination will normally go ahead as scheduled, and any necessary action will be taken after the event when the facts are known.
-The Chair of Examiners shall conduct an investigation and then ensure that a written report is submitted to the Head of Academic Division within three working days of the matter first coming to their attention.
+In both instances, the examination will normally go ahead as scheduled, and any necessary action will be taken after the event when the full facts are known.
+The Chair of Examiners shall ensure that a written report is submitted to the Policy Office within three working days of the matter first coming to their attention.

-- 3.6.2 Where an examiner considers that a candidate is acting in a way intended to result in an unfair advantage to themselves at any point during their examination, they shall alert the Chair of Examiners as soon as possible.
+- 3.5.2 Where an examiner considers that a candidate is acting in a way contrary to the regulations at any point during their examination, they shall alert the Chair of Examiners as soon as possible.
 If necessary, and if in the view of the examiner the candidate's conduct is likely to endanger, distress or disrupt patients, surrogates or any other individual(s) the examination may be temporarily suspended by the Chair of Examiners.
-The candidate must be informed at the end of the examination that a written report of the incident shall be submitted to the Head of Academic Division, which shall be done within three working days. - 3.6.3 Where misconduct is suspected after the examination, including where an examiner or other representative of the MRCP(UK) Central Office has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, he/she must notify the Chair of Examiners and the MRCP(UK) Central Office immediately.
-A written report of the incident shall be submitted to the Head of Academic Division, which shall be done within three working days.
+The candidate must be informed at the end of the examination that a written report of the incident shall be submitted to the Policy Office within three working days. - 3.5.3 Where misconduct is suspected after the examination, including where an examiner or other representative of the MRCP(UK) Central Office has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, he/she must notify the MRCP(UK) Central Office immediately.
+A written report of the incident shall be submitted to the Policy Office within three working days.